danbz/aesthetic-programming/source/6-Automatisms/Readme.md

 > Any live cell with more than three live neighbours dies, as if by overpopulation.
 > Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

-Maybe this is simply a poor abstraction.
+Perhaps this is simply a poor example of abstraction.
 That said, there is an alternative political potential here in the way an adaptive complex organism can assemble itself *bottom-up*, without a central *top-down* command and control mechanism.[^emergence] This is referred to a *revolutionary* moment where it becomes impossible to predict the direction change will take, and whether it will fall into a higher level of order or disintegrate into chaos.
 We return to ants again here as the study of ant colonies reveal that there is no discernible hierarchy at work, and although humans have named the ants in provocative terms, the 'queen' is not an authority figure at all but an egg-laying funtionary, and the workers operate in a cooperative rather than feudal structure (although, as an aside, the workers are all female, but the gender politics of ants is outside our scope).
 To be more precise, and according to complexity theory, all systems contain subsystems that are continually fluctuating.
 It is possible that one or more fluctuations, as a result of feedback, may change the preexisting organisation of the system, and as such the multiple interacting elements of a system cannot be governed and the collective behaviour cannot be predicted, as Ilya Prigogine and Isabelle Stengers explain in *Order Out of Chaos*:

 > "A society defined entirely in terms of a functional model would correspond to the Aristotelian idea of natural hierarchy and order.
 Each official would perform the duties for which he [sic] has been appointed.
 These duties would translate at each level the different aspects of the organization of the society as a whole.
 The king gives orders to the architect, the architect to the contractor, the contractor to the worker.
 On the contrary, termites and other social insects seem to approach the 'statistical' model.
 As we have seen, there seems to be no mastermind behind the construction of the termites' nest, when interactions among individuals produce certain types of collective behaviour in some circumstances, but none of these interactions refer to any global task, being all purely local."[^chaos]

-If we look to a history of computing for an understanding of emergent behaviour, we might cite Turing's article of 1952 "The Chemical Basis of Morphogenesis" for its description of the way in which natural patterns naturally arise from a homogeneous, uniform state.[^morpho] This idea of morphogenesis is something that the political theorist and activist Franco 'Bifo' Berardi has in turn utilised to describe social and political mutation, or when new political form emerges and takes shape.
-His concern is to better understand the conditions in which these mutations take place, the cognitive and imaginative "automatisms" that determine collective possibilities for action.

-////////His argument is that automation is taking the place of political decision, and the word "governance" refers essentially to this automation of data interpretation and decision: it implies the end of politics, democracy, and conscious decision-making, and the establishment of an automatic chain of logical procedures intended to replace conscious voluntary choices.[^eflux]
+If we look to a history of computing for an understanding of emergent behaviour, we might turn to Turing's article of 1952 "The Chemical Basis of Morphogenesis" for its description of the way in which natural patterns naturally arise from a homogeneous, uniform state.[^morpho] This idea of morphogenesis is something that the political theorist and activist Franco 'Bifo' Berardi has utilised to describe social and political mutation, or when new political form emerges and takes shape.
+He is thinking of how processes of automation have not only replaced physical acts of production with information technology, automation has massively transformed cognitive activity itself.
+The effect "implies the reduction of cognitive activity to algorithmic procedures, and the insertion of "automatisms into the social existence of the general intellect".[^eflux] One of the consequences is that automation is taking the place of political decision: "Yes or no... no nuances, no ambiguity" — and for Berardi this implies the end of politics, democracy, and conscious decision-making, and the establishment of an automatic chain of logical procedures intended to replace conscious voluntary choices.

-As some theorists have argued (e.g., Kevin Kelly in his Out of Control: The New Biology of Machines, Social Systems, and the Economic World), the social organism is going to be transformed into a swarm, a collective organism composed of many individual bodies whose brains follow rules embedded in the nervous system of each individual.
-The individuals who comprise a swarm act in a coordinated way even if no centralized structure of control dictates how the individuals should behave.

-Cognitive automatisms act as embedded rules which lead to the emergence of a form of intelligent behavior that is not consciously performed by the individuals who take part in the swarm.
 //////////

-MORE ON BIFO

-We are left with the idea of autonomy...
 - more on automatism and production, and autonomy as power to determine life
 +++++++++++ LINK is Bifo on love...